gitjps/chatbot_phone_handover/README.md

 A chatbot using the Watson Assistant services which continues the dialog via phone should the client prefer to talk to an agent.

 ## Problem statement
-While chatbots are widely used by companies to get information from clients, sometimes users stop the conversation for various reason (duration of the dialog, unclear question).
+While chatbots are widely used by companies to get information from clients, sometimes users stop the conversation for various reasons (duration of the dialog, unclear question).
 In those cases a handover to an agent helps continue the dialog.

 ## Architecture
 The *Watson Assistant service* is the basis of the chatbot: the Skill controls the dialog, the Assistant is used as an interface to Messenger.